inno-devops-labs/S25-core-course-labs/app_c/README.md

 app.exe can be replaced by any other name, just make sure to keep the exe extension.

 #### Linux

-From the command line, inside the repository directory, run

 ```bash
 gcc -I./mongoose mongoose/mongoose.c app.c -o app